All guides

 Once you have enough coverage, look for repeated conditions: similar session lengths, weekdays, or time blocks.
 This gives you a stronger foundation than one-off observations.

 If you are experimenting (sleep schedule, breaks, caffeine timing), label those changes.
-Labels help transform general fatigue tracking into real personal pattern research.
+Labels help transform general fatigue tracking into more reliable pattern analysis.

 FAQ